insertokername/custom-authlib/docs/client/httpx.rst

 3. Password Flow
 4. Client Credentials Flow

-And also, Authlib supports non Standard OAuth 2.0 providers via Compliance Fix.
+And also, insertokname-authlib supports non Standard OAuth 2.0 providers via Compliance Fix.

 Read the common guide of :ref:`oauth_2_session` to understand the whole OAuth 2.0 flow.